singhalyogesh/mobile-web-verification/README.md

 But let's get down to the details.

-### Ask for User's Number
+### Initiate the user verification flow

-Embed the following deep link in your user flow -
+To initiate the user verification, you need to trigger a deep link in the format mentioned below.
+You can initiate the user verification at multiple touch points in your user flow journey ( for exmple - login, registration, checkout, verification etc. )

-"truecaller://truesdk/web_verify?requestNonce=123456&partnerKey=HHSZk08ff1436808f491e8ae49e60a842721d&partnerName=mWebDemo"

-Replace the partner key with actual value
+"truecaller://truesdk/web_verify?requestNonce=UNIQUE_REQUEST_ID&partnerKey=YOUR_APP_KEY&partnerName=YOUR_APP_NAME"

+Here, requestNonce should be a unique requestID that you need to associate with every verification request you trigger, so as to do the requisite mapping of the access token which we post to your callback URL once the user shares his / her consent.
+Add the partner key which you generated from your developer portal account, and the app name that you want users to see in the truecaller profile dialog.

 ### Fetch User Profile